James-Frowen/SimpleWebTransport/README.md

 Please report any bugs or issues [Here](https://github.com/MirrorNetworking/SimpleWebTransport/issues)

+# Websocket Secure

+This transport supports the wss protocol which is required for https pages.

-# How to create and setup an SSL Cert
+## How to create and setup an SSL Cert

 If you host your webgl build on a https domain you will need to use wss which will require a ssl cert.